Dima-369/ubuntu-uptime-menu-indicator/README.md

 ## Notes

+* If you get a `ValueError: Namespace AppIndicator3 not available` crash, you have to run `sudo apt install gir1.2-appindicator3-0.1`
 * The script checks if Elementary OS or Ubuntu is running automatically to adjust the menu icon
   * It uses different icons because the 1px transparent icon (used for Elementary OS) enlargens the menu item on Ubuntu.
 Every icon has the same fixed size there and I was not able to completely remove the icon unfortunately, so a dummy image had to be used
 * Because my desktop PC frequently crashed on poweroff, as reported by `last`, a variable is incremented every 60 seconds using `GLib.timeout_add_seconds(60, self.handler_timeout)` and written to the `total_today_time` file to track the uptime